Apply for disability grants and scholarships

 If you need a vehicle or mobility or communication equipment

-If you're not covered by ACC or not eligible for MoH funding, you could apply to Lottery Individuals with Disabilities.
+If you're not covered by ACC or not eligible for Ministry of Health (MoH) funding, you could apply to Lottery Individuals with Disabilities.
 This fund provides grants for:

 - Vehicles and/or vehicle modifications.